devdeliw/research/README.md

 RC bar can not solely be extracted with a rectangular cutoff (see `work/plots&data/color_magnitude_diagram_plots/NRCB1 F115W-NRCB1 F212N_NRCB1 F115W_density.png`).
 It only requires two parallel lines that *roughly* define the RC bar by the upper and lower edges.
-It afterwards implements a left-riemann cutoff by generating `n` tiled-diagonal bins.
+Using the two upper parallel line cutoffs, it defines a left-riemann cutoff by generating `n` tiled-diagonal bins.

 It afterwards performs the rest of the same procedure as the first